iamstevendao/vue-tel-input/README.md

      ```

 ### Use as a custom field of [vue-form-generator](https://github.com/vue-generators/vue-form-generator)
-- Add a component with `vue-form-generator`'s abstractField
+- Add a component using `vue-form-generator`'s `abstractField` mixin
   ```js
   // tel-input.vue
   <template>